adamsilver/fdpb/03-book-a-flight.md

 The date picker consists of a toggle button that reveals the calendar.
 From there users will be able to traverse the calendar and ultimately select a date to populate the text box.

-#### Visual Design And Styling
+#### Notes About The Design

+- previous/next days greyed out a little

 Many date pickers are designed as overlays, but they obscure the rest of the page and are prone to disappearing off screen when positioned absolutely on top of the interface.
-Instead the calendar is positioned underneath the input and inline which doesn't have these issues.
+Instead our calendar will be positioned underneath the input and inline avoiding such issues.

 There's an inset left border which visually connects the calendar to the field above.
 And the interactive elements within the calendar have large tap targets[^] which are  easier to tap and click.